 Lighting and Energy Effects

-Energy effects require layered techniques to achieve depth and luminosity.
-Start with a base glow, then add concentrated light sources at the hands and aura points.
+Energy effects demand a multi-step approach to bring depth and luminosity to the scene.
+Begin with a foundation of glow, then layer in concentrated light sources at the hands and key energy points.